- FERPA brochure for Faculty and Staff (PDF)

 - Request information from the education record custodian without a legitimate educational interest and the appropriate authority to do so.

-- Share education record information, including grades or grade point averages, with other faculty or staff members of the University unless their official responsibilities identify their “legitimate educational interest” in that information for that student.
+- Share education record information, including specific class schedules, grades, or grade point averages, with other faculty or staff members of the University unless their official responsibilities identify their “legitimate educational interest” in that information for that student.